-- Attest to compliance with certifying board requirements. - Agree to collect the required individual learner completion data and submit it via PARS. - Agree to abide by certifying board and ACCME requirements for use of the data. - Agree to allow ACCME to publish data about the activity on ACCME's website (www.cmefinder.org). - Agree to comply with requests for information about the activity if the activity is selected for an audit by the ACCME.
+- Attest to compliance with certifying board requirements. - Agree to collect the required individual learner completion data and submit it via PARS. - Agree to abide by certifying board and ACCME requirements for use of the data. - Agree to allow ACCME to publish data about the activity on ACCME's website (www.cmepassport.org), if applicable. - Agree to comply with requests for information about the activity if the activity is selected for an audit by the ACCME.